Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 * **Options**: None protocol-defined.
 * **Replies**:
 	* `ACCEPT` if the vote was rescinded successfully.
 	* `REFUSE` if the vote could not be rescinded.
 Reasons might include the specified vote having not been made.
+Possible flags:
-	* `REFUSE TIME` if the service is not accepting votes at this time, so no there are no votes to rescind.
+		* `TIME` if the service is not accepting votes at this time, so no there are no votes to rescind.

 The ES SHOULD reverse all effects made by the prior VOTE.
 If there can be multiple VOTEs, the ES MAY either reverse all VOTEs with a single RESCIND, or require the vote be specified by the path and/or options.